 Motion detectors are small electronic eyes that detect infrared waves—heat waves that radiate from moving objects.
 When the detector senses an object moving across its field of view—especially warmer objects such as people, animals and cars—it electronically turns on the lights.
-The light stays on anywhere from 1 to 20 minutes, depending on how you preset the timer.
+The motion sensing light stays on anywhere from 1 to 20 minutes, depending on how you preset the timer.
 Then the detector automatically shuts the light off unless it continues to sense movement.
-A photocell deactivates the light during daylight hours.
-A motion sensor light has a semicircular field of view of up to 240 degrees and a distance range, adjustable on most detectors, that extends to 70 ft. or more.
+A photocell deactivates the motion sensing light during daylight hours.
+A motion sensored light has a semicircular field of view of up to 240 degrees and a distance range, adjustable on most detectors, that extends to 70 ft. or more.
 An outdoor motion sensor light will react to the movement of your dog, an approaching person, a passing car or sometimes even wind-blown leaves.

-Nuisance “trips,” such as blowing leaves or a passing car, can fool the detector and turn the lights on when you don’t want them.
+Nuisance “trips,” such as blowing leaves or a passing car, can fool the detector and turn the motion sensing lights on when you don’t want them.
 These can be annoying to both you and your neighbors, and in fact, some homeowners won’t install motion detector lights for this reason.
 However, you can solve most unwanted switching-on by adjusting the distance-range setting and by carefully aiming the sensor to limit its field of view.
 You can also narrow the field of view even more by applying tape to the sensor, as shown in Photo 7.
 If nuisance trips concern you, be sure to buy a light that has an adjustable distance/range setting, and an aimable detector unit as shown in Fig. A, Nos.
 1 and 3.

 Figure A: Motion detector and light styles

 There are many motion detector and motion sensor light styles to choose from.